-Florence Copper will drill and operate 24 wells at the PTF, including four injection wells and nine recovery wells.
-Four geochemical sampling wells and seven observation wells will also be used to verify that the solution is being recovered and groundwater is unaffected.
-It will operate for one year, and may be extended for a second year.
-Operations will include 24-hour site monitoring, sampling, and reporting to the ADEQ and EPA.
-Commercial operating permits will only be issued if the facility is proved to operate safely.
+Florence Copper operated a 24-wells facility, including four injection wells and nine recovery wells.
+Four geochemical sampling wells and seven observation wells were also used to verify that the solution was being recovered and groundwater is was unaffected.
+It operated for over 18 months.
+Operations included 24-hour site monitoring, sampling, and reporting to the ADEQ and EPA.

-Florence Copper is working with both the Arizona Department of Environmental Quality (ADEQ) and U.S. Environmental Protection Agency (EPA) to secure operating permits.
-Operating and closure plans go through extensive reviews before permits are granted, and all Florence Copper activities will be monitored on a continual basis to ensure the project remains safe.
+Florence Copper worked with both the Arizona Department of Environmental Quality (ADEQ) and U.S. Environmental Protection Agency (EPA) to secure operating permits for the PTF.

 The regulatory process included several public hearings where residents could give their comments about the permits.
 The below video shows one Florence participating in this process.